 A project’s success depends on constant and clear communication between your company and your client.

-Also, don’t forget that both you and your client may have a lot more going on than just the project at hand.
+Don’t forget that both you and your client may have a lot more going on than just the project at hand.
 If they are comfortable with your ability to manage the project on your own, they may feel they can turn their attention to other things.
 At that point, you may have to make decisions on how to best keep things moving forward.

-It’s easy to point fingers, but the best thing to do is to forget about who or what caused the breakdown in communication and quickly get everyone back on the same page again.
+It’s easy to point fingers, but the best thing to do is to forget about who or what caused the breakdown in communication and quickly get everyone back on the same page.

 Maintaining a schedule within your web design project

 And since project schedules are based on time estimates for completion, there are many things that can pop up along the way to derail your progress.

-I wish I could give you the secret to maintaining smooth projects and a way to stop scheduling problems from cropping up — but if I had that solution I would probably never have to work another 16 hour day in my life!
+I wish I could give you the secret to maintaining smooth projects and a way to stop scheduling problems from cropping up.
+But if I had that solution I would probably never have to work another 16 hour day in my life!

-If your client wants to add in a new feature on a given page, make sure you adjust the entire schedule accordingly to account for it.
-If you continue to operate on the original schedule even after the requirements have changed you can put your team in a bad, bad spot.
+If your client wants to add in a new feature on a given page, make sure you adjust the entire schedule to account for it.
+If you continue to operate on the original schedule even after the requirements have changed, you can put your team in a bad, bad spot.

 Furthermore, a client needs to know that changing their minds can affect both the bottom line and future delivery dates.
 It’s your job as Product Manager to make sure they fully understand this concept.

-In that same vein, you need to learn to be honest with yourself, and if you misquoted the number of hours a task is taking your team, let the client know immediately and work with them to develop a new time line for delivery.
-Again, in this case (and every case) honesty is the best policy.
+In that same vein, you need to learn to be honest with yourself.
+If you misquoted the number of hours a task is taking your team, let the client know immediately.
+Work with them to develop a new time line for delivery.
+Again, in this case (and every case), honesty is the best policy.

 What if it just isn’t working?

-There could still be room for compromise and working to give the client exactly what they’re looking for.
+There could still be room for compromise and finding a way to give the client exactly what they’re looking for.
 However, if you keep plugging away despite the signs that you or the client are unhappy, you’ll be wasting your time and the client’s money.

 Ultimately they’ll either end up paying for something they don’t want or you’ll eat hours trying to make the web design something that you don’t like.
 Either way, again—no one’s happy.

 Don’t worry, this is OK.